 There are many treatments for alcoholism.
 Some are effective.
-Unfortunately, most are not not.
-And popularity is completely unrelated to which work and which don’t.
+But most are not.
+And being well-known is completely unrelated to which work.

-Acupuncture has been a therapeutic technique for thousands of years in China.
-It’s relatively new in the West.
-However, it’s now popular there as well.
-That includes acupuncture for alcoholism treatment.
-For this reason, it’s often offered as a treatment option.
+Acupuncture has been a therapy for thousands of years in China.
+It’s rather new in the West.
+But it’s now popular there as well.
+That includes its for alcoholism.
+For this reason, it’s often offered as an option.

-A substantial proportion of doctors in the U.S. believe that alcoholism is a behavioral pattern.
+A large number of doctors in the U.S. believe that alcoholism is a behavior pattern.
 Therefore, they suggest behavioral treatment for it.

-Herbal medicine is one of the oldest and most widespread forms of treatment for drinking problems.
-In fact, there are many plant origins of modern pharmaceuticals.
+Herbal medicine is one of the oldest and most widespread forms of medicine.
+It’s used as a treatment for drinking problems.
+In fact, there are many plant origins of modern meds.